 Our practice provides both invasive and minimally invasive procedures.
 Minimally invasive procedures substantially reduce disturbance to surrounding tissues.
 Because of this, recovery times are shorter, many surgical procedures are performed on an outpatient basis, recuperation time is shortened and there is virtually no visible scarring.
 This technique also offers less pain and discomfort for our patients.

-Physician Partners - Surgical Specialists are proud to provide general surgery care to patients in our region.
+TMH Physician Partners - General Surgery are proud to provide general surgery care to patients in our region.
 Our highly trained surgeons are able to use the latest in technology to provide exceptional care

 Schedule an Appointment

 Contact our office for more information or to schedule an appointment using TMH Carelink.
 You'll get a quick sign-up link once you schedule your appointment.

 - HIPPA Compliant